 Dr. Jeff Lancaster

 Dr. Jeff is a native of Tyler.
-He and his wife, Cindy, have 3 children; Kelli, Ben and Jake.
-They also share their home with 2 dogs; Diesel and Molly.
-Dr. Lancaster and Cindy are members of Green Acres Baptist church and are active in Youth Ministry.
-When not at work, Dr. Jeff enjoys playing golf, tennis, fishing, woodworking, flying and spending time with his family.
+He has 3 children; Kelli, Ben and Jake.
+He shares his home with 2 dogs; Molly and June When not at work, Dr. Jeff enjoys playing golf, flying, fishing, woodworking, flying and spending time with his family.

 After graduating from Robert E. Lee High school and then Tyler Junior College, he furthered his education with a Bachelors Degree in Biomedical Engineering from Texas A&M. He received his Doctorate of Veterinary Medicine while at Texas A&M in 1989 and was a member of Phi Kappa Phi Honor Society.